HaoboZ/azur-tracker/README.md

 * next-auth use getServerSession when fully released
 * next-pwa remove buildExcludes when fixed
 * eslint change to next after version 8 support

-* make enhancedDisplay take more options for width